Table of Contents

 FAQ

+1. What is SIBO?
 SIBO (Small Intestinal Bacterial Overgrowth) is a condition where there is an excessive growth of bacteria in the small intestine, leading to digestive symptoms.

+2. Can Ayurveda help with SIBO?
 Yes, Ayurvedic treatments focus on balancing digestion through diet, herbs, and lifestyle modifications, offering a holistic approach to managing SIBO.

+3. What are some common symptoms of SIBO?
 Common symptoms include bloating, gas, abdominal pain, diarrhea or constipation, and nutritional deficiencies.

+4. How can I determine my dosha?
 Consulting with an Ayurvedic practitioner can help you identify your dosha and create a personalized treatment plan.

+5. Are there supplements that can help with gut health?
 Yes, Cymbiotika offers high-quality, science-backed supplements that can support gut health.
 You can explore our gut health supplements here.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.